 Old Man’s Secret Garden

-Not too long ago, I reached out and spoke with an old-time member of the San Onofre Surf Club about the garden over here.
+Not too long ago, I spoke with an old-time member of the San Onofre Surf Club about the garden over here.
 In the early days, he said that members would find plants on the beach while surfing and decided to take care of them and see what would happen.
 Surf Club members would bring jugs of water for the plants daily.

 There are even two hand-made showers that are also wheelchair accessible at this beach.
 Oh yes, I forgot to mention, but Old Man’s Beach is wheelchair accessible.
-Click on the link provided to see all of the San Diego Wheelchair Accessible Beaches.
+Click on the link to see all the San Diego Wheelchair Accessible Beaches.
 There are manual beach wheelchairs available for use.

 Down below, I have a few photos that showcase the Old Man’s Beach garden.